biowpn/bioweapon/_posts/2023-11-03-topological-sort.md

 But why is this such a big deal?
 Why can't it "just work"?

 Let's forget `std::sort` for a moment and look at the simpler `std::is_sorted`.
-Recall the definition of "sorted sequence" states that *every* pair satisfies some condition, so there should be `O(N^2)` checks to be thorough, but `std::is_sorted` runs in `O(N)` time.
+Recall the definition of "sorted sequence" states that *every* pair is ordered correctly, so there should be `O(N^2)` checks to be thorough, but `std::is_sorted` runs in `O(N)` time.
 How is that possible?

 As you may already know it, `std::is_sorted` only checks the adjacent pairs.
 All the rest are *inferred*, and it is allowed to do so because of the properties of *Compare*!
-As an example, `std::is_sorted` will happily consider `DABC` "sorted", while in fact it is not.
+In our example, `std::is_sorted` will happily consider `DABC` "sorted", while in fact it is not.

 In general, any algorithm that requires *Compare* (read: *strict weak ordering*), including `std::sort`, cannot be used to implement topological sorting because the vertices of a directed acyclic graph do not form a strict weak ordering.